Our 2023 Annual Report

 Minnesota Advisory Board

 New England Advisory Board

 New Jersey Advisory Board

 New York Advisory Board

 Texas Advisory Board

-The condensed consolidated financial information as of and for the years ended June 30, 2022, has been derived from Trust for Public Land’s 2022 consolidated financial statements, audited by Hood & Strong, LLP.
-The condensed consolidated financial information should be read in conjunction with the 2022 audited consolidated financial statements and related notes.
-To obtain copies of Trust for Public Land’s complete 2022 audited consolidated financial statements, please contact our National Office in San Francisco.
+The condensed consolidated financial information as of and for the years ended June 30, 2023, has been derived from Trust for Public Land’s 2023 consolidated financial statements, audited by Hood & Strong, LLP.
+The condensed consolidated financial information should be read in conjunction with the 2023 audited consolidated financial statements and related notes.
+To obtain copies of Trust for Public Land’s complete 2023 audited consolidated financial statements, please click here.